Are There Armadillos in Australia?

 Armadillos are not naturally found in Australia.
 Their absence can be attributed to the separation of continents over millions of years.
 The unique geological history of Australia, which remained isolated from other landmasses for a significant period, accounts for the lack of armadillos on the continent.

-Related Article: What Sector Do I Need to Study in Australia?
+Related Article: How to Study in Australia from Pakistan

 The Great American Interchange